Maria Cecilia Guerra

-Maria Cecilia Guerra (Nonantola, 6 December 1957) is an Italian economist and politician.
+Maria Cecilia Guerra (born 6 December 1957 in Nonantola) is an Italian economist and politician.

 She served as the Undersecretary of the Ministry of Labor and Social Policies in the Monti government and as the Deputy Minister of the same ministry, with responsibility for Equal Opportunities, in the Letta government.
 From 16 September 2019 to 22 October 2022 she served as the Undersecretary of the Ministry of Economy and Finance in the Conte II and Draghi governments.

 Biography

 After obtaining a degree in Economics and Commerce in 1981 from the University of Modena, Guerra earned a Master of Philosophy in Economics from the University of Cambridge in 1983, with recognition for admission to the second year of the Ph.D. program at the same university.
 From 1983 to 1987, she pursued her Ph.D. in Political Economics established by the consortium of the Universities of Bologna, Modena, Padua, and Venice.

 Career

 Academic career

 Her professional experience began in 1986 as a researcher in Political Economics, specializing in Public Finance, at the University of Brescia.
 From 1990 to 1995, she held a contract professor position at the Luigi Bocconi Commercial University.
 In 1992, she joined the Faculty of Economics at the University of Modena as an associate professor of Public Finance, and in 2000, she became a full professor in the same field.

 Guerra participated in working groups and committees established by the Ministry of Finance from 1989 to 1999, focusing on the taxation of capital income and companies.
 In 2006, she chaired the commission on the taxation of capital and various financial incomes, established by the Ministry of Economy and Finance.
 From 2007 to 2008, she served as a member of the advisory and study commission on the tax treatment of family incomes and family allowances, established by the Higher School of Economics and Finance upon the recommendation of the Vice Minister of Economy and Finance, Visco.

 She is a member of the CAPP (Center for Analysis of Public Policies) and CEFIN (Study Center for Banking and Finance).
 She is part of the editorial board of lavoce.info, the management board of the journal Politica Economica published by Il Mulino, and the scientific committee of the Rivista delle politiche sociali published by Ediesse.

 She has also held non-academic positions, such as a member of the Management Committee of the Revenue Agency, a member of the board of directors and Internal Control Committee of Meta S.p.A., a member of the Board of Directors of Hera Modena S.r.l., and a political commitments.